gagandaroach/rosie/docs/README.md

 ![Rosie Supercomputer](_images/ROSIE.jpg)

-Rosie is the academic high performance compute cluster for the Milwaukee School of Engineering in Wisconsin, USA.
+Rosie is name of the academic high performance computer for the [Milwaukee School of Engineering][url_msoe] in Milwaukee, Wisconsin USA.

+* 1,000 CPU CORES
+* 10 TB RAM
+* 100 TB NVMe SSD Storage
+* 400 TB long-term storage
+* 100+ GPUs with 2TB GPU Memory

 This guide is tailored for MSOE students, faculty, and community Rosie users.
 You can navigate the guide materials using the sidebar.